 My research focuses on the ontogeny, phenotypic plasticity and evolution of muscle metabolism – important for locomotion, thermogenesis, and whole-body metabolic homeostasis.
 I use mechanistic and evolutionary physiology approaches, and take advantage of “experiments in nature” by studying species that thrive in extreme environments such as high altitude.
 I do applied research on the impacts of changing temperature, low oxygen, and pollution on the physiology of fishes.

-Associate Professor, Canada Research Chair (Tier 2), University Scholar
+Professor, Canada Research Chair (Tier 2), University Scholar, Associate Chair (Graduate Studies)

 My lab strives to understand the integrative mechanisms (from molecule to organism) for how vertebrate animals tolerate and perform in challenging physical environments.
 We are interested in the physiological, cellular, and genomic bases of adaptation and acclimatization, particularly in response to hypoxia and/or temperature change.
 Physiological systems important for respiration and exercise are emphasized.